 After the workload is created, you can confirm that the pods are scheduled to your chosen node.
-From the Workloads tab, click the Group by Node icon to sort your workloads by node.
+From the project view, click Resources > Workloads.
+(In versions before v2.3.0, click the Workloads tab.)
+Click the Group by Node icon to sort your workloads by node.
 Note that both Nginx pods are scheduled to the same node.

 Scheduling Using Labels

 In Rancher v2.x, you can constrain pods for scheduling to specific nodes (referred to as hosts in v1.6).
 Using labels, which are key/value pairs that you can attach to different Kubernetes objects, you can configure your workload so that pods you’ve labeled are assigned to specific nodes (or nodes with specific labels are automatically assigned workload pods).

 |Schedule by Node?||✓||✓|

 |Schedule by Pod?||✓||✓|